mbianchidev/git-wiki/README.md

 # Git Aliases Repository

 Welcome to my Git Aliases Repository!
-This repository provides a collection of useful Git aliases that can be easily added to your Git command-line interface (CLI).
+This repository provides a collection of useful Git aliases that can be easily added to your Git command-line interface (CLI), there's also an old version of the git-notes.md file that I used to keep in my personal repo, stuck and unused.
+It was useful to keep track of the most used commands and their syntax when I was learning Git.

 ## What are Git Aliases?